pairshaped/curlingio-docs/docs/club-management/settings.md

 You can upload your logo and a smaller version of your logo that will be shown to the left of your club name in the top left of the top navigation bar.

+### Banner

+You can upload a banner image that will be shown along the top of your public site.
+The dimensions should be as close to 1200 x 250 pixels as possible since it will be resized to fit when uploaded if it is not.

+You can also choose whether it will show up just in the pages and articles sections or everywhere on your site.
+We recommend against displaying it everywhere since it takes up a significant amount of screen space.

 ### Summary

 The summary should be a short description of your club and will be shown in our public [Find a club](https://clubs.curling.io) section.